Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Results

+Without the SEF, we saw in Part I that the EAs were unable to quickly activate the biased experts that had too often performed poorly.
+Hence, the first goal of using the SEF is to make the weights of the biased experts (Q10, Q30, Q70 and Q90) more reactive than in Part I.

+In Figure \ref{boxplot_weights_BOA_vs_sleep_BOA}, one can see the boxplots of the weights of the experts for BOA and $\text{BOA}^s$ when they are awake, across all the stations, lead times and iterations.
+It is clear that overall, in the SEF, when the specialized experts are awake, they have much larger weights than without the SEF.

+The weight distribution of the other experts does not change much between BOA and $\text{BOA}^s$.
+The small changes are probably mainly due to the fact that in the SEF, the weights of the sleeping experts are dispatched between the non sleeping experts.

-The weights of the experts of BOA and $\text{BOA}^{s}$ can be seen in Figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} for the lead time 48 hours in Chamonix from March 2020 to September 2023 as in part I. This plot clearly shows that for $\text{BOA}^{s}$ the biased experts have an important contribution to the predictions, unlike in part I for $\text{BOA}$ and the other aggregations without the SEF.
+The weights of the experts of BOA and $\text{BOA}^{s}$ can be seen in Figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} for a 48-hour lead time in Chamonix from March 2020 to September 2023 as in Figure 6 of Part I.

 We can see in this example of Chamonix, that the SEF enables much faster and larger changes in the weights of the biased experts.
-Indeed there are many dirac like changes of weights when the sleeping experts are woken up by the GBRT.
-This is visible on the right hand side plot of Figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} where there are lots of blue and red vertical strokes, with even wider ones just after the iteration 630 (corresponding to mid-december 2021).
-The dark and bright blue strokes around iteration 630, show that $\text{BOA}^{s}$ puts large weights on Q10 and Q30 at these iterations where BOA makes several predictions which are too hot as we will see later.
-So the SEF combined with GBRT, seems to allow $\text{BOA}^{s}$ to use the biased experts efficiently even after a large number of iterations where the sleeping experts would have made bad predictions.
+Indeed, there are many abrupt changes of weights when the sleeping experts are woken up by the GBRT.
+This is visible in the bottom plot of Figure \ref{BOA_sleep_BOA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights} where there are many blue and red vertical strokes, with even wider ones just around iteration 630 (between the dashed gray lines), corresponding to December 2021.
+We will take a closer look at this event in Section \ref{results}.\ref{special_case_study}.\ref{consecutive_errors}.).